-Writing Center.
-Students can receive tutoring and support that is offered in different modalities by faculty coaches and highly qualified peer tutors.
-7. Monitor progress of successful enrollment and completion of transfer- level math and English based on DI student group profiles.
-8. Through EAB Navigate, utilize early alert systems to connect struggling students with relevant supports, monitor the efficacy of these systems and make improvements as necessary.
-9. Continue to educate students campus-wide about the opportunity to take noncredit support courses (AIME: Academic Intervention for Math and English) concurrently or during the intersession to prepare for their transfer level courses.
-10. Faculty will work to link students with essential non-academic social, emotional, and basic needs support, (Food Pantry, Pride Center, and Veterans' Resource Center) as external factors may impact student success.
-Year 2 (2023-24) QUANTITATIVE Increase success of Hispanic/Latin(x/a/o), Black/African American, Pacific Islander, American Indian/Alaskan Native, LGBTQ Plus, male, and first-generation students in transfer-level math and English by 2% annually to address disproportionate impact metrics, based on the formula.
-STRATEGIES Per AB 1705, develop or expand transferable, quantitative reasoning options, including options for students seeking only the associate degree or a certificate (i.e., transferable quantitative reasoning courses, such as Financial Literacy, Technical Mathematics for the Trades, Liberal Arts Math, contextualized statistics courses such as Business Statistics or Psychology Statistics, etc.) that articulate to the California State University (CSU).
-Develop or expand the use of student high school performance for placement beyond the entry level transfer-level course in mathematics.
-Invest in professional development focused on high challenge, high support equity-minded teaching practices with the goal of achieving stronger, more consistent, and more equitable pass rates across sections of the same transfer-level course.
-4. Invest in communities of practice for instructors teaching gateway courses to share activities and practices that humanize the classroom, promote interaction and engagement, foster a sense of belonging, communicate a belief in student capacity and growth, and mitigate stereotype-threat.
-5. Integrate resources into gateway courses that connect students with support for basic needs, mental health services, stress management, etc. 6.
-Create safe places for equity conversations about section-level success
+Increase success of Hispanic/Latin(x/a/o), Black/African American, Pacific Islander, American Indian/Alaskan Native, LGBTQ Plus, male, and first-generation students in transfer-level math and English by 2% annually to address disproportionate impact metrics, based on the formula.

+- 1. Per AB 1705, develop or expand transferable, quantitative reasoning options, including options for students seeking only the associate degree or a certificate (i.e., transferable quantitative reasoning courses, such as Financial Literacy, Technical Mathematics for the Trades, Liberal Arts Math, contextualized statistics courses such as Business Statistics or Psychology Statistics, etc.) that articulate to the California State University (CSU). - 2.
+Develop or expand the use of student high school performance for placement beyond the entry level transfer-level course in mathematics. - 3.
+Invest in professional development focused on high challenge, high support equity-minded teaching practices with the goal of achieving stronger, more consistent, and more equitable pass rates across sections of the same transfer-level course. - 4.
+Invest in communities of practice for instructors teaching gateway courses to share activities and practices that humanize the classroom, promote interaction and engagement, foster a sense of belonging, communicate a belief in student capacity and growth, and mitigate stereotype-threat. - 5.
+Integrate resources into gateway courses that connect students with support for basic needs, mental health services, stress management, etc. - 6.
+Create safe places for equity conversations about section-level success rate data disaggregated by race, income, gender, etc. to help faculty develop a reflective teaching practice that fosters innovation to improve learning outcomes for marginalized student populations.

+QUANTITATIVE

-Year 3 (2024-25) QUANTITATIVE Increase success of Hispanic/Latin(x/a/o), Black/African American, Pacific Islander, American Indian/Alaskan Native, LGBTQ Plus, male, and first-generation students in transfer-level math and English by 2% annually to address disproportionate impact metrics, based on the formula.
-STRATEGIES Faculty: Increase in Math and English faculty attending professional development workshops that address best practices to address equity gaps in the classroom.
+Increase success of Hispanic/Latin(x/a/o), Black/African American, Pacific Islander, American Indian/Alaskan Native, LGBTQ Plus, male, and first-generation students in transfer-level math and English by 2% annually to address disproportionate impact metrics, based on the formula.

+Faculty: Increase in Math and English faculty attending professional development workshops that address best practices to address equity gaps in the classroom.